 What is Platelet Rich Fibrin (PRF)?

 Our blood contains white blood cells, platelet-rich fibrin and many other elements that can help promote natural healing after surgical procedures.
-At Langdon Dental, we can perform a blood draw prior to any oral surgery and utilize the healing elements in the blood to promote quicker and more promising healing of the surgical site.
-The white blood cells found in the plasma can be used to fight infections.
+At Langdon Dental, we can perform a blood draw prior to oral surgery and utilize the healing elements in the blood to promote quicker and more promising healing of the surgical site.

 Why would you need Platelet Rich Fibrin (PRF)?

 Patients who are more prone to infection or have difficulty healing from oral surgery may require PRF treatment.
-However, PRF treatment is suitable for all patients of any age.
 The purpose of PRF treatment is to help in healing a surgical site within the mouth, preventing infection and improving the chances of the area healing fully and properly.
-The plasma can help in fighting infection as well as improving blood clotting of extraction and surgical sites.
+The plasma can help in fighting infection as well as improve healing of extraction and surgical sites.

 What can be expected with Platelet Rich Fibrin (PRF)?

-If you’re interested in Platelet Rich Fibrin treatment for your child, call our office and our helpful staff members can help answer any of your questions.
+If you’re interested in Platelet Rich Fibrin treatment contact our office and our helpful staff members can help answer any of your questions.

 All services are performed by a general dentist.